The Basics of Student Loan Forgiveness

 Student loan forgiveness programs are those backed by the federal government and cover loans issued through federal programs such as Stafford and Perkins loans.
 When you participate in one of these programs, portions of your debt are erased from your lender’s books.

-To prevent your student loan forgiveness or employer repayments from becoming subject to taxation, your student loan must specifically include provisions allowing it to be forgiven.
+After 2025, to prevent your student loan forgiveness or employer repayments from becoming subject to taxation, your student loan must specifically include provisions allowing it to be forgiven.
 These provisions must require you to work within certain professions, for certain employers, for a specified minimum amount of time.

 Additionally, any loan repayments made under the National Health Services Corps Repayment Program or any state program eligible for funds from the Public Health Services Act are considered tax-free.